Pāpāmoa Surf Lifesaving Club given green light for $5.2m rebuild

 Funding had also come from the club's charity rebuild project.

-In December last year, a 383sq m section at Lot 303 Te Wharo Dr was donated by Terrace Views to help raise money for the rebuild along with a 182sq m house built GJ Gardner.
+In December last year, a 383sq m section at Lot 303 Te Wharo Dr was donated by Terrace Views to help raise money for the rebuild along with a 182sq m house built by GJ Gardner.
 The package fetched $480,000.

 Former Tauranga mayor Greg Brownless donated $10,000 out of his own pocket and the club's neighbour, the Papamoa Beach Resort, gifted $25,000.